jjw2995/InsightFacade/README.md

-Since UBC does prefer students to keep this project in secret, I'll show the parts that I'm most proud of
+Since UBC prefers students to keep this project private, I'll only show the snippets that I'm most proud of

-after zip files have been processed and stored internally, when user requests a query, it calls perform query function below.
+After zip files have been processed and stored internally, when user requests a query, it calls perform query function below.

-It then calls on Where, Tranformations, and Options classes which processes the query in question
+It then calls on Where, Tranformations, and Options classes which together processes the query in question

 ```js
     // example query